aswathselvam/enpm662_final_project/README.md

 # Robot Arm:

 ## Setup
+If running ROS Noetic, you might have to run:
 ```
 alias python=python3
 ```

 ## Universal Robot Arm
-Clone the [repoitory](https://github.com/ros-industrial/universal_robot) to your workspace.
+Clone the Universial Robotics [repoitory](https://github.com/ros-industrial/universal_robot) to your workspace.
+Or install

 # Enpm662 Final Project
 ---